 - The affidavit itself

-You can also download affidavit templates for a variety of uses, and to see exactly what a completed affidavit looks like.
-With a template, you simply fill out the relevant details before getting the document notarized.
+You can also download affidavit templates for various uses and see precisely what a completed affidavit looks like.
+You fill out the relevant details before notarizing the document.